Iron deficiency in children: Prevention tips for parents

 Iron is a nutrient that your child needs to grow and develop properly.
 But some kids don't have enough iron.
 This also is called an iron deficiency.
 Find out its causes and symptoms.
 Then learn how to prevent it.

 Why is iron important for children?

-Iron helps move oxygen from the lungs to the rest of the body and helps muscles store and use oxygen.
-If your child's diet lacks iron, he or she might develop a condition called iron deficiency.
+Iron helps move oxygen from the lungs to the rest of the body.
+It also helps muscles store and use oxygen.
+If your child's diet lacks iron, you child might develop an iron deficiency.

 How much iron do children need?

-Babies are born with iron stored in their bodies, but a steady amount of additional iron is needed to fuel a child's rapid growth and development.
-Here's a guide to iron needs at different ages:
+Babies are born with iron stored in their bodies.
+But a steady amount of iron from food or vitamin supplements is needed to fuel a child's rapid growth and development.
+Here's a guide to iron needs at various ages:

 |Age group||Recommended amount of iron a day|